blues/app-accelerators/27-cellular-connected-electronic-kiosk/README.md

 #### `kiosk_data`

 This is an optional environment variable that can be set to any valid JSON object.
-It can be used to overwite the contents of the `data.js` file in the ZIP.
+It can be used to overwrite the contents of the `data.js` file in the ZIP.
 For instance, if the contents of `data.js` looks like this:

 ```javascript
 var data = <value of kiosk_data goes here>